 Thank you for your interest in raising funds for the Bone Cancer Research Trust ("BCRT").
 Please read these terms and conditions carefully, as they apply to all voluntary fundraising activity and you are therefore required to comply with them:

 - Applicable to the London Marathon only: When applying for a London Marathon place, you understand that completing an application form does not guarantee a place in the event, but you will be contacted separately and told if you application is successful.
 If accepted, you agree to pay the Bone Cancer Research Trust a £100 registration fee to secure your place.
-Registration fees are not refundable and cannot be transferred to another event or product.
-I understand that if accepted for a Virgin Money London Marathon place with the Bone Cancer Research Trust, I am undertaking to raise at least £2,500 in sponsorship (excluding Gift Aid) and £1500 of that will be raised 8 weeks prior to the event, otherwise you will lose your place.
+I understand that if accepted for a TCS London Marathon place with the Bone Cancer Research Trust, I am undertaking to raise at least £2,500 in sponsorship (excluding Gift Aid) and £1500 of that will be raised 8 weeks prior to the event, otherwise you will lose your place.

 - You agree to organise fundraising activities as an independent supporter of BCRT.
 You should therefore refer to raising money "in aid of" BCRT, rather than on BCRT's behalf.

 - You agree that you shall comply with any instructions or guidance provided by BCRT relating to your fundraising activity.

 - You will be responsible for any costs, taxes or expenses incurred or arising in connection with your fundraising activity.